Dimtemp/SCOMTraining/13-Security.md

 ## Agents Across a Firewall
 If you are installing agents on any computer running the Windows Firewall, it is necessary to modify the default firewall configuration.
 This is also true for computers utilizing the agentless managed feature of OpsMgr.
-Use the Group Policy Management Console (GPMC) to create and deploy an OpsMgr firewall exceptions GPO in the domain where OpsMgr will manage computers.
+### Use the Group Policy Management Console (GPMC) to create and deploy an OpsMgr firewall exceptions GPO in the domain where OpsMgr will manage computers.
+1. Click Start, select Administrative tools, and click Group Policy Management Console (GPMC).
 1. Right-click Group Policy Objects node, select New, and create a new GPO named OpsMgr Policy.
 2. Right-click the new GPO and select Edit.
 3. Navigate to the Computer Configuration -> Policies -> Administrative Templates -> Network -> Network Connections -> Windows Firewall -> Domain Profile node.